Girl among 10 killed in petrol station blast ‘had gone to buy mother’s birthday cake’

 One person remained in hospital in critical condition, officials said.
 Seven others were understood to be in a stable condition.

-Garry Martin, the director of emergency services at Donegal County Council, said workers will remain on site in Creeslough for the ongoing search and checking phase to ensure there are no remaining casualties in the building.

-Friday afternoon’s explosion ripped through the Applegreen service station and convenience store and adjacent buildings.
+The explosion ripped through the Applegreen service station and convenience store and adjacent buildings on Friday afternoon.

 Superintendent David Kelly from Milford garda station told a press conference on Saturday: “This is a tragedy for our community.
 There are families left devastated.